r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 the build (and possibly add `EOPTS = -O0" to MkRules.local to disable compiler optimizations, hence obtaining more reliable debug information).

-## Upgrading Rtools43
+## Upgrading Rtools44

-Please note that when Rtools43 is uninstalled, one loses also the Msys2 packages installed there in addition to the default set (or any other possibly accidentally added files to the installation directory, so to `c:\rtools43` by default).
+Please note that when Rtools44 is uninstalled, one loses also the Msys2 packages installed there in addition to the default set (or any other possibly accidentally added files to the installation directory, so to `c:\rtools44` by default).
+On ARM, the default is `c:\rtools44-aarch64`.

-Instead of installing Rtools43 (via the installer), one might use a standalone installation of Msys2 and use the toolchain from the tarball (as described later in the text).
+Instead of installing Rtools44 (via the installer), one might use a standalone installation of Msys2 and use the toolchain from the tarball (as described later in the text).

-Also, one may upgrade the Msys2 part of Rtools43 by `pacman`:
+Also, one may upgrade the Msys2 part of Rtools44 by `pacman`:

 ```
 pacman -Syuu
 ```

-The toolchain and libraries in Rtools43 can be upgraded from the Rtools43 Msys2 bash.
-The toolchain and libraries are inside `/x86_64-w64-mingw32.static.posix` (which corresponds to `c:\rtools43\x86_64-w64-mingw32.static.posix` outside the shell).
+The toolchain and libraries in Rtools44 can be upgraded from the Rtools44 Msys2 bash.
+The toolchain and libraries are inside `/x86_64-w64-mingw32.static.posix` (which corresponds to `c:\rtools44\x86_64-w64-mingw32.static.posix` outside the shell).

 To find what is the current installed version, run